grievouz/egui_tracing/README.md

 # egui_tracing

-> ⚠️ **Note**: This library is under active development.
+> **Note**: This library is under active development.
 Breaking changes may occur in future releases.

-`egui_tracing` is a Rust library that integrates tracing capabilities with the [egui](https://github.com/emilk/egui) immediate mode graphical user interface library.
+`egui_tracing` is a Rust library that integrates tracing and logging capabilities with the [egui](https://github.com/emilk/egui) immediate mode graphical user interface library.
+It supports both the [tracing](https://crates.io/crates/tracing) and [log](https://crates.io/crates/log) crates for efficient and flexible event collection and visualization.

 ![Preview Image](./docs/screenshot.png)